JPBGoe/py_detector_interface/README.md

 Please install the latest version of XercesC, which can be downloaded from http://xerces.apache.org/xerces-c/download.cgi

-1) download and unzip the latest version of xerces-c-<ver>.tar.gz in the directory where you want to build the software:
+1) download and unzip the latest version of xerces-c-VER.tar.gz in the directory where you want to build the software:

 	$> tar -xvzf xerces-c-<ver>.tar.gz

 2) configure with the path to your local directory

-	$> ./configure --prefix=/home/<username>/.local
+	$> ./configure --prefix=/home/USERNAME/.local

 3) compile and link

 	$> make

 4) copy compiled files to prefix location

 	$> make install

 ### Geant4